 - 400 g tin pinto beans drained

 - 2 limes

-- 1 tablespoon coriander leaves chopped (plus extra for garnish)
+- 1 tablespoon fresh coriander (cilantro) chopped (plus extra for garnish)

-- While the rice is cooking put the sliced red onion in a large, wide saucepan and add a drizzle of olive oil.
+- While the rice is cooking, put the sliced red onion in a large, wide saucepan and add 1 tablespoon of olive oil.
 Put a lid on and gently cook for 5 minutes on a low heat, stirring occasionally, until the onions have softened.

 - Add the garlic, chilli, cumin and paprika and cook for one more minute without a lid.

 - After 10 minutes add the 2 tins of drained beans and cook for 5 more minutes.
-Turn off the heat and then add the juice of one of the limes and 1 tablespoonful of chopped coriander and stir.
+Turn off the heat, then add the juice of one of the limes and the chopped coriander and stir.
 Cut the other lime into 4 wedges.